bindalkapil/FxDPartnerERP/README.md

 - npm (v8 or higher) or yarn
 - Git
 - A modern web browser (Chrome, Firefox, Safari, or Edge)
-- Supabase CLI (for local development)
+- Supabase CLI (for local development and database migrations)

 ## Installation